LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/configuration-next-action.md

 Like in the example above, when you define a condition (in a rule) in a question interaction, you specify how you want to match the user's input.
 You can select from the following match types:

 * **Response Intent**: This triggers the Next Action when the user input matches the selected [intent](intent-manager-key-terms-concepts.html#intents).
 Make sure to connect your domain and populate it with intents, so they'll be available for conditions.
-For an example of usage, see [here](conversation-builder-best-practices-reusable-components.html#create-reusable-yes-and-no-intents).
+See [this example of usage](conversation-builder-best-practices-reusable-components.html#create-reusable-yes-and-no-intents).
 * **Regular Expression**: This triggers the Next Action when the user input matches the RegEx that you specify.
 All standard [Regex rules](https://regex101.com/) apply.
 Take advantage of the [hint feature](conversation-builder-interactions-interaction-basics.html#advanced-patterns-with-regular-expressions) that's available.
-* **Pattern**: This triggers the Next Action when the user input matches the pattern that you specify.
-See [here](conversation-builder-interactions-interaction-basics.html#specify-patterns-in-interactions) for more information on pattern matching.
+* **Pattern**: This triggers the Next Action when the user input matches the [pattern](conversation-builder-interactions-interaction-basics.html#specify-patterns-in-interactions) that you specify.
 Take advantage of the [pattern library](conversation-builder-interactions-interaction-basics.html#popular-patterns) that's available.
 * **Exact Value**: This triggers the Next Action when the user input matches an exact value that you specify.
 This is useful for questions where you present the user a set of predefined answers, such as multiple choice questions, since you can anticipate the user's answer precisely.
 * **Evaluate Options**: Available for multiple choice questions only.
 This triggers the Next Action when the user's choice matches the choice that you select here.
 For a match to be found, the consumer must select the option, enter the choice exactly, or, in text-only channels, enter the corresponding letter or number (configured in the interaction's settings).